Globacore/twython-django/README.markdown

 Twython-Django (An example Django Python Twitter OAuth Application, using Twython)
 =========================================================================================
+This fork allows you to associate multiple Twitter accounts with the same user.

 OAuth is an annoying specification to work with.
 Twitter has an awesome and somewhat unique real time data stream, though, and it'd be a shame to miss out on that stuff because of the warts of a specification.